ta0kira/zeolite/README.md

 2. `.0rp`: Declaration files that can only contain category declarations; they *cannot* contain `define`.
 Everything in declaration files is visible to other source files.
+2. `.0rt`: Test files that specify test cases.
+Unlike most other languages, the test is run directly by the compiler, which allows test cases that *expect* compile-time errors or crashes.
+(See [the base tests][tests] as an example.)

 If you want to have an entire program in a single source file, use `.0rx`.
 If you need to split it up, you must also use `.0rp` for sharing type declarations.